neepii/BASIC_compiler/README.md

-A source-to-source compiler.
 Translates BASIC to C. WIP.